2001 Monaco Grand Prix: Race

 In the meantime, Verstappen got ahead of Button for 12th on lap 15.
 Button retook the position temporarily soon after as Verstappen re-passed him.
-Coulthard continued to duel Bernoldi for position but still could not effect a pass.
+Coulthard continued to duel Bernoldi for position but still could not effect a pass, causing him to lap slower than normal.
 On the 18th lap, tenth-placed de la Rosa had an hydraulics issue losing him gearbox and throttle control.
 He pulled off at the side of the track to retire on the next lap.
 On lap 26, Burti, who had a long brake pedal, missed the Sainte Devote corner braking point.
 He stopped away from the barrier and he retired when his reverse gear failed.
 Coulthard tried again to overtake Bernoldi on the next lap but the latter defended his position.
 That allowed Michael Schumacher to lap Coulthard, who could not use the situation to pass Bernoldi.
 On lap 31, Trulli retired from fifth at La Rascasse turn with flames coming from the rear of his car due to a loss of engine hydraulic pressure.
 That elevated Fisichella to sixth.
 As Coulthard allowed Barrichello to lap him on lap 32, he sought to use the opportunity to pass Bernoldi but he could not do so.
 Two laps later, Fisichella entered Sainte Devote corner too fast, and struck a barrier with his rear wheel.
 He nonetheless continued in sixth, ahead of Alesi, because his car's suspension was undamaged.

-Michael Schumacher set a new official lap record of 1 minute and 20.770 seconds on the 38th lap.
-He further improved it to a time of 1 minute and 20.422 seconds four laps later, extending his lead over his teammate Barrichello to 18.3 seconds.
+Michael Schumacher set a new official lap record of 1:20.770 on the 38th lap.
+He further improved it to a time of 1:20.422 four laps later, extending his lead over his teammate Barrichello to 18.3 seconds.
 On lap 43, Fisichella had an hydraulic failure that caused his gearbox to fail, and he crashed into the tyre wall at Sainte Devote, removing the front left wheel from his car.
-Bernoldi made a pit stop at the end of the following lap, allowing Coulthard to lap 4.5 seconds faster than before.
+Bernoldi had less fuel in his car than Coulthard's and made a pit stop at the end of the following lap, allowing Coulthard to lap 4.5 seconds faster than before.
 He took advantage of Alonso being lapped by Villeneuve to pass the latter for ninth on lap 48.
 Two laps later, Frentzen in seventh understeered at the apex and he drifted into a left-hand Armco metal barrier exiting the tunnel at 270 km/h.
 He slid along the barrier before stopping at the Novelle Chicane and clambered out of his car unhurt.
 Alesi entered the pit lane on lap 51, and returned to the race still in sixth.
 Four laps later, Michael Schumacher made his pit stop from the lead, promoting his teammate Barrichello into first.
 Further down the order, Alonso retired with a failed gearbox on lap 57.
 Ralf Schumacher retired from third position in the pit lane on the next lap with an electrical fault that switched off his engine.